Vanessa Fisk: Marvel Zombies

-An alternate universe variant of Vanessa Fisk appears in Marvel Zombies 3 #2.
+An alternate universe version of Vanessa Fisk appears in Marvel Zombies 3 #2.
 This version was secretly kept alive by a zombified Kingpin, who is initially able to control his hunger for human flesh in her presence.
-After Machine Man and Jocasta destroy his clone factory however, the Kingpin consumes Vanessa.
+After Machine Man and Jocasta destroy his clone factory, the Kingpin consumes Vanessa.

 Punisher Max

-An alternate universe variant of Vanessa Fisk appears in Punisher Max.
+An alternate universe version of Vanessa Fisk appears in Punisher Max.
 This version's marriage with Wilson Fisk collapsed after his takeover of the mob results in their eight-year-old son Richard being killed.
 Blaming Wilson for not saving him, she mounts an unsuccessful assassination attempt, only to be evicted for it.
 Sometime later, she falls in love with Elektra and hires her to infiltrate Wilson's operations.
-Following Wilson's death, Vanessa has him cremated, flushes his ashes down a toilet, and takes over his criminal empire before she is killed by Nick Fury.
+Following Wilson's death, Vanessa has him cremated and takes over his criminal empire before she is killed by Nick Fury.

 Ultimate Marvel

-An alternate universe variant of Vanessa Fisk from Earth-1610 appears in Ultimate Spider-Man.
+An alternate universe version of Vanessa Fisk from Earth-1610 appears in Ultimate Spider-Man.
 This version was rendered comatose.